blockmason/link-workshop/activity1/activity1.md

 ```

 ### The web3 object
-*Discuss web3 object, and in particular:*
+Key attributes or functions of web3 include:
 * `unitMap` object - wei, gwei, ether values and units
 * `web3.utils` object functions `toWei` and `fromWei` for unit conversions and `toHex` to convert to hexadecimal.
 * The `web3.eth` object and in particular the `getAccounts` `getBalance` and `sendTransaction`  functions